odpi/egeria-docs/site/docs/concepts/karma-point.md

 * Linking information together
 * Removing obsolete information

 Karma points are awarded automatically.
-They are stored in an actors's [actor profile](/concepts/personal-profile).
+They are stored in an actor's [actor profile](/concepts/personal-profile).
 When an actor's karma point total reaches a multiple of the karma point notification threshold, the Community Profile OMAS sends a notification on its [OutTopic](/concepts/out-topic).